testedtim/new-cft-website/projects/code-for-tucson-website.md

 ---
+summary: We haven’t had an active website since 2017, so we are building one!
+  Here it is!
+imgAlt: two hands on a laptop keyboard
+pageHeadStyle: short-default
 pastProject: false
 title: Code for Tucson Website
-summary: We haven’t had an active website since 2017, so we are building one!
-  Here it is!
 image: /static/img/mac-fingers.jpg
-imgAlt: two hands on a laptop keyboard
 tags:
   - project
 isPastProject: false